RocketChat/docs-old/guides/omnichannel-guides/omnichannel-manger-guides/real-time-monitoring.md

 ### **Average of Abandoned Chats:**

-It represents the average of conversations abandoned by the visitor for your selected department's current day.
+It represents the average of conversations abandoned by the visitors for your selected department's current day.

 ### **Average of Chat Duration Time:**

 It represents the average duration of all the conversations of your selected department for the current day.

 ![](../../../.gitbook/assets/7%20%286%29.png)